aotimme/gocsv/README.md

 ### stack

-Stack multiple CSVs to create a larger CSV
+Stack multiple CSVs to create a larger CSV.
+Optionally include an indication of which file a row came from in the final CSV.

 Usage: